 \begin{centering}

 \end{centering}

-Building upon the two-stream framework~\cite{peng2016multi}, we propose a Progressive Cross-stream Cooperation (PCSC) model for action detection at the frame level.
-In this model, the RGB (appearance) stream and the flow (motion) stream iteratively help each other at both features level and region proposal level in order to achieve better localization results.
-Finally, the action tube refinement module introduced in Section~\ref{subsec:tube} is used to link the detection boxes at each frame.
+Building upon the two-stream framework~\cite{peng2016multi}, we propose a Progressive Cross-stream Cooperation (PCSC) method for action detection at the frame level.
+In this method, the RGB (appearance) stream and the flow (motion) stream iteratively help each other at both feature level and region proposal level in order to achieve better localization results.